Royal Crescent: Architecture

 The crescent is 500 ft long and each building is almost 50 ft high, including small rooms with dormer windows in the attic.
 The ground floor is plain emphasising the columns and windows of the first floor.
 The 114 columns are 30 in in diameter reaching 47 ft, each with an entablature 5 ft deep in a Palladian style.
 The central house (now the Royal Crescent Hotel) boasts two sets of coupled columns with a single window between them which is the middle of the crescent.

 They are built of Bath stone.
 They have slate roofs but were originally stone tiled.
-The appearance of each house is very similar with only minor variations between them for example some have small balconettes on the first floor.
+The appearance of each house is very similar with only minor variations between them, for example, some have small balconettes on the first floor.
 Many of the windows have been restored to their original style with glazing bars rather than the horned plate glass sash windows which had been installed in the 19th or early 20th centuries.
 Some of the window sills had also been lowered.
 This has been reversed at Number 1 but policy has since changed with a decision to keep the alterations which were made in the 19th century.
 In front of the houses are cast iron railings which are mirrored by those on the opposite side of the road at the top of Victoria Park.
 The road is surfaced with pennant stone laid when the crescent was constructed.

 Film and television

 In 1965, the black comedy The Wrong Box (1966) used the Crescent extensively as a location, standing in for London.

 The 1965 film Catch Us If You Can had a sequence filmed outside the Crescent, and in one of its houses.

 In 2007, a TV edition of Jane Austen's Persuasion included many scenes shot at the Crescent, where the Elliot family was supposedly living while in Bath.

 The Crescent featured in the 2008 film The Duchess, starring Keira Knightley.

 The fictional heroine of 2008 BBC1 archaeology thriller Bonekickers was depicted as living in the Crescent.

 In 2014, the hotel in the Crescent was a location for BBC1 series Our Girl.

 In 2020, the Crescent was first used in the Netflix series Bridgerton and continued to be used in later seasons.

+The ITV television series McDonald & Dodds is set in Bath and makes frequent use of the Crescent as interstitial scenery as well as a shooting location.

+In the Salvage Hunters spinoff Salvage Hunters: Georgian House Restoration, Drew Pritchard purchases one of the houses and struggles with the high costs of its restoration.

 Panorama

+A panoramic view of the Royal Crescent.
+The ha-ha can be seen separating the upper and lower lawns.